MatteoManni99/UNI_IOT_SmartFishFarm/README.md

 # Smart FishFarm

-In this project I developed a Smart Evironment throught IoT techincs.
+In this project, I developed a smart environment using IoT techniques.
 The use case is an aquaculture system.
-Obviously a lot of things were simplified.
-I worked with 5 sensors and ContikiNG as OS for the latter.
-One of them is used as a RPL Border Router of the device network, the other 4 device simulate respectively: temperature (sensor), water quality (sensor), heat pump (actuator), water filter (actuator).
-The communication protocol involved are MQTT and CoAP.
-The project is basically divided in 2 part, the sensor network developed in C and the main application developed in Java.
+Naturally, many things were simplified.
+I worked with five sensors and used ContikiNG as the operating system for the latter.
+One of them is utilized as an RPL Border Router for the device network, while the other four devices simulate the following: temperature (sensor), water quality (sensor), heat pump (actuator), and water filter (actuator).
+The communication protocols involved are MQTT and CoAP.
+The project is essentially divided into two parts: the sensor network, developed in C, and the main application, developed in Java.

-For more details you can check the documentation.
+For more details, you can refer to the documentation.